PEMapModder/PocketMine-Plugins/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+A collection of Gamecrafter's plugins for `Alpha_1.4` and `Alpha_1.5`.
+Please note that not all the plugins here may be
+released on the PocketMine plugin repository.
+If you want to help out, take a look at `CONTRIBUTING.md` before doing so.

 ###Plugins:
 |Name|Version|Submitted|
 |----|:-------:|:---------:|